-The undead creature, a non-chultan male, immediately started to plead with them to let it go, offering information in exchange of its freedom.
+The undead creature, a northerner male, immediately started to plead with them to let it go, offering information in exchange of its freedom.

 After some back-and-forth (2), the PCs accpeted the deal and the ghoul, going by the name of Scavo, revealed many things:

-- an old creature, sporting a blue triangle on its forehead, was responsible for his present state
+- an old and creepy creature, sporting a blue triangle on its forehead, was responsible for his present state

 - he was a Flaming Fist mercenary prior to his demise

 - he had overheard a meeting between Pick & Axe members and Batiri goblins to cement a deal against a rival tribe

 The PCs finally cut the rope and let him go, suggesting that he should make himself useful and go eat some goblins nearby…